dl-solarity/hardhat-migrate/docs/ExternalWallets.md

 ### Important Notes

-- Only **empty passphrases** are currently supported
-- The integration uses the standard Ethereum derivation path: `m/44'/60'/0'/0/{index}`
+- The integration uses the standard Ethereum derivation path: `m/44'/60'/0'/0'/{index}`
-- Requires the Trezor Bridge to be installed on the host system
 - Initial connection requires user interaction with the device to confirm access

 ### Usage